Circular Geodesics in Tidal Charged Black Hole: Introduction

+Finally in appendix section, we shortly investigate the Ba\~{n}ados, Silk and West (BSW) mechanism for DMPR BH.
+Next we compute the CM energy for neutral test particles.
+When the value of tidal charge $q>0$, they are formally identical to the RN BH of general theory of relativity.
+Thus the CM energy is diverging in the \emph{extremal} limit.
+In this case the BH can act as particle accelerators with arbitrarily high CM energy.
+When the value of tidal charge $q<0$, there exists only one horizon then the CM energy is finite and the BH can not act as particle accelerators.
+Lastly for $M=0$ and $q<0$, we get the CM energy is also finite and the BH also can not act as particle accelerators.

 The paper is organized as follows.
-In section 2, we shall study the basic characteristics of tidal charged BH.
-In section 3, we shall explained clearly the complete geodesic structure of the said BH.
-Section 4 will devoted to study the CM energy of the RS tidal charged BH.
-Section 5 will discussed the CM energy for RN BH.
-Finally, we conclude our discussions in section 6.
+In Sec.
+2, we shall study the basic features of {a} tidal charged BH.
+In Sec.
+3, we shall study in details the complete geodesic structure of the said BH.
+In Sec.
+4, we compute the QNM frequency for DMPR BH in the eikonal approximation.
+Finally, we conclude our discussions in section 5.
+In the Appendix section, we compute the CM energy of the tidal-charged BH.